 Key Points:

-- You can access the speakeasy without a ticket to the Mob Museum.
+- You can access the speakeasy even if you don’t plan to visit the museum.

-In addition to being a fun, unique spot to catch a cocktail, the speakeasy at the Mob Museum is also educational.
-Scattered about the establishment are artifacts and informational pieces about the political climate, and smuggling activities during the 1920s.
+Scattered about the establishment are artifacts and informational pieces about the political climate and smuggling activities during the 1920s.

-Staying true to form, access to the hidden bar is granted only to guests that can find the hidden entrance and can recite the password of the day.
+Staying true to form, access to the hidden bar is granted only to guests who find the hidden entrance and can recite the password of the day.

 Where to Find the Speakeasy Entrance